jiyeow/jiyeow/index.md

 __Environmental Engineer (2018 - present)__ <br>
 Iowa State University, Ames, Iowa, USA. <br>
 _As an environmental research engineer, I provide expertise in both research and consulting environments.
-In collaboration with many talented peers within and outside our organization, I delivered innovative water management/remediation solutions and demonstrated improved performance at lower costs.
-I also helped goverment, non-profit, and private organizations address their environmental concerns using practical, cost-effective approaches.
+In collaboration with many talented peers within and outside our organization, I delivered innovative water management / remediation solutions and demonstrated improved performance at lower costs.
+I also helped goverment, non-profit, and private organizations address their environmental concerns using practical, cost-effective approaches. <br>

 My primary work involves the investigation of fate and transport of pollutants in the environment, and the development remediation strategies to achieve water quality goals.
 Most of my recent work are available in the <a href="/pdf/Ji Yeow Law - Portfolio.pdf " target="_blank" rel="noopener noreferrer">portfolio</a>, which includes watershed monitoring design, watershed management plan, and denitrification bioreactor design._

 ---